Beauty Pill

-Beauty Pill is an American rock band from Washington, D.C., based largely around the songs and ideas of singer/guitarist/producer Chad Clark.
+Beauty Pill is an American post-rock band from Washington, D.C., based largely around the songs and ideas of singer/guitarist/producer Chad Clark.

 Beauty Pill's music is generally characterized by cinematic arrangements and electronic textures.
-This detailed, atmospheric aesthetic contrasts the more raw punk of its labelmates on Dischord Records.

 This sensibility reflects Clark's parallel profession as a producer and engineer.
 His discography includes work with The Dismemberment Plan, Sparklehorse, Fugazi, Blakroc, Bernie Worrell, Marc Ribot, Mary Timony, The Evens, Lungfish, Bob Mould, The Wilderness, The Caribbean, Craig Wedren, among others.

 Career

 Trio period (2001–2002)

 Following the dissolution of their previous band Smart Went Crazy, Chad Clark and Abram Goodrich formed a new project.

 They invited Joanne Gholl and the trio made an EP called The Cigarette Girl from the Future. studio experimentation and simple tunes.
 It received critical praise from The Washington Post, Chicago Tribune, and Pitchfork (which rated the record a 9.0).

 However, the attempt to transform into a touring band proved difficult and this incarnation of Beauty Pill dissolved before ever playing a show.